evanx/lula-hub/README.md

 ### Client publish to hub

-A client publishes messages by inserting these into a local Redis stream
+A client publishes messages by adding these into a local Redis stream

 ```javascript
 redis-cli XADD publish:x MAXLEN 1000 * topic test payload '{ "type": "hello" }'